openhab/openhab-docs/tutorials/getting_started/auto_overview.md

 This is how to use a custom image as teh background of a card.
 You can see some stock images used as teh backgrounds for the cards on the Locations tab in the demo and screen shots above.

-Note: even though it is theoretically possible and tempting to just link to an absolute URL on the internet as it doesn't require to save the image file to openhab's server it is highly discouraged for security, link dependency, image sizing and other reasons.
+Note, even though it is theoretically possible and tempting to just link to an absolute URL on the internet as it doesn't require to save the image file to openhab's server it is highly discouraged for security, link dependency, image sizing and other reasons.

 ##### Badges